Begonia (dot plant)

 Eye-catching Begonia houseplants

-Watering the begonia
+Watering the Begonia

-Spraying the Begonia
+Watering the Begonia

 The best location for the Begonia